astrcrai/prospero-docs/docs/source/access.rst

     ssh ITSusername@prospero.ljmu.ac.uk -p 10022

-Alternatively, we suggest adding a code snippet to your ``.ssh/config`` file like the following:
+A more elegant solution is to add a code snippet to your ``.ssh/config`` in which you can specify that this port should always be used when connecting to Prospero:

 .. code-block:: ssh-config